Ashik-Himel/Ashik-Himel/README.md

 [Live Site](https://react-dragon-news.netlify.app) | [Project Repo](https://github.com/Ashik-Himel/the-dragon-news) <br />
 04 Oct, 2023 - 13 Oct, 2023

 The Dragon News is a front-end newspaper website where users can log in or register with email and password, google authentication, and GitHub authentication.
 Users can see the latest news on a marquee.
-They can filter news based on categories and can view the news details.<br />
+They can filter news based on categories and can view the news details.
-For more details about this project, visit the [project repository](https://github.com/Ashik-Himel/the-dragon-news).
 <br />

 ## 📊 GitHub Stats: